Sorry, you need to enable JavaScript to visit this website.

 To determine your monthly maximum income limit, you must first determine:

-To determine your Family Size, answer the following questions:
+To determine your Household Size, answer the following questions:

 A. Are you a child who is not filing a tax return?

-If YES, then your Family Size includes all of these individuals:
+If YES, then your Household Size includes all of these individuals:

 • You, and